VoltDB/app-nbbo/README.md

 Pre-requisites
 --------------

-Before running these scripts you need to have VoltDB 4.0 or later installed, and the bin subdirectory should be added to your PATH environment variable.
-For example, if you installed VoltDB Enterprise 4.5 in your home directory, you could add it to the PATH with the following command:
+Before running these scripts you need to have VoltDB 4.0 or later installed.
+If you choose the .tar.gz file distribution, simply untar it to a directory such as your $HOME directory, then add the bin subdirectory to your PATH environment variable.
+For example:

-    export PATH="$PATH:$HOME/voltdb-ent-4.5/bin"
+    export PATH="$PATH:$HOME/voltdb-ent-4.7/bin"

+You may choose to add this to your .bashrc file.

+If you installed the .deb or .rpm distribution, the binaries should already be in your PATH.
+To verify this, the following command should return a version number:

+    voltdb --version

 Demo Instructions
 -----------------